nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 *HelloFile* is a desktop application for professionals who have to manage a lot of files, specifically **tech savvy CS2103T CS students**.
 It is optimised for use under Command Line Interface (CLI).
 By using our application, you can tag frequently used files/folders with a short nickname, and open them with a single command.
 We hope by using our application, you can manage your files easily.
-You can make your life easier one file at a time, and free up your precious time to spend on things you truly enjoy.
+Moreover, you can make your life easier one file at a time, and free up your precious time to spend on things you truly enjoy.

 <div style="page-break-after: always;"></div>

-## 2. Table of Contents
+## 2. Table of Contents (Heinrich)
 * Table of Contents
 {:toc}